Grigore3Vadana/Automatic-Detection-of-Tumors-in-CT-Images-Using-the-Support-Vector-Machine-SVM-Algorithm/README.md

 ## Overview

 This Python script uses Support Vector Machines (SVM) for the classification of medical images into two categories: with tumor (tumor) and without tumor (no_tumor).
 The script includes functions for image loading, preprocessing, feature scaling, model training, validation, testing, and visualization of results.

-You can find more detailed project information in the attached PDF 'Detectarea Automata a Tumorilor_Vadana Ioan-Grigore'.
+## Additional detailed comparisons and analysis can be found in the attached PDF document, 'Vadana_Ioan_Grigore_334AA_KNN&NB'.
+This document provides a comprehensive overview of the project findings and methodological approaches.

 ## Requirements